This post may contain affiliate links. Please read our disclosure policy.

 - Salt & pepper to taste

 - Add the ground beef and onion to a large soup pot and cook it over medium-high heat, stirring occasionally, until the beef is browned (about 8 minutes).
 If there's a lot of excess fat, spoon most of it out.

 - Stir in the garlic, followed by the cabbage, tomato sauce, diced tomatoes, broth, water, paprika, Italian seasoning, and rice.

 - Increase the heat to high and bring the soup to a boil.
-Once it's just started to boil, give it a good stir, then reduce the heat and cover the pot with the lid slightly ajar.
+Once it's just started to boil, give it a good stir, then reduce the heat and cover the pot with the lid slightly open.
 Let it simmer for 15-20 minutes or until the rice is cooked.
-I like to stir it about halfway through to make sure the rice doesn't stick to the bottom of the pot.
+Stir it occasionally to make sure the rice isn't sticking to the bottom of the pot.

 - Season soup with salt & pepper as needed and serve immediately.

 - You may need to add more beef broth to leftovers as the rice tends to soak liquid up.

 Nutrition information is automatically calculated, so should only be used as an approximation.